DegenDev99/Zk_Ghost_Swap/WHITEPAPER.md

 ## Conclusion

-ZK NinjaSwap represents a paradigm shift in cryptocurrency exchange philosophy.
+Zk Ghost Swap represents a paradigm shift in cryptocurrency exchange philosophy.
 Where others have embraced surveillance capitalism and regulatory compliance, we've chosen a different path: **radical financial privacy as a default, not an option.**

-In a world where financial transactions are increasingly monitored, tracked, and weaponized, ZK NinjaSwap stands as a testament to the original vision of cryptocurrency—permissionless, censorship-resistant, and private value transfer.
+In a world where financial transactions are increasingly monitored, tracked, and weaponized, Zk Ghost Swap stands as a testament to the original vision of cryptocurrency—permissionless, censorship-resistant, and private value transfer.

 **Privacy is not about having something to hide.
 It's about having something to protect.**

 Your financial freedom.
 Your personal safety.
 Your right to transact without permission.

-**Welcome to ZK NinjaSwap.
+**Welcome to Zk Ghost Swap.
 Swap freely.
 Stay invisible.**

 ---